The Setup π οΈ

 # Create a new repo under your GitHub account

-gh repo create your-repo-name --public --source=. --remote=origin --push
+gh repo create your-repo-name --public --source=. --remote=origin --push1.4 Create a stage branch

 # Step 1: Make sure you're on the main branch and up-to-date